michalis0/Cloud-and-Advanced-Analytics/project/iot_gcp.md

   `/flash`
 * Run the following command to get a jwt:
   `python3 jwt_create.py path/to/rsa_private.pem`
+  You will need to insert the jwt in the app file (see code below)
+* You need to send to the device the following files:
+- TLS certificate (you downloaded it in the step above) in location `/flash`
+- the `google_iot.py` class shoud be placed under `/flash/apps`
+- your test micropython file should be placed under `/flash/apps`
+- the config file should be placed at `/flash` on the device
+* In order to send the data, you can use the mflow file manager

 * Then here is an example on how to use the cloud class

 ```python3